 '''

 sim.createInteractionGroup(

 NRotElasticPrms(

 name = "elastic_repulsion",

-normalK = 10000.0
+normalK = 10000.0,

+scaling = True

 )

 )

 '''

 This statement creates a so-called InteractionGroup for our simulation object.
 The particular type of interaction group created depends upon the parameter set provided as an argument.
 In this case the NRotElasticPrms parameter set specifies purely elastic interactions between unbonded non-rotational spheres, with an elastic stiffness of 10000 N/m.
+When scaling is True (the default), the normal stiffness scales with particle size.
 The name argument assigns the InteractionGroup a unique user-defined label which can be used to extract information about particle pairs undergoing this type of interaction.
-At this stage we will ignore the name however we will return to this in a later tutorial.
+At this stage we will ignore the name, but we will return to this in a later tutorial.

-Depending upon the parameter set provided as an argument to the createInterac tionGroup subroutine, different types of interactions may be specified including body forces (e.g. gravity), particle-wall interactions and various types of particle-particle interactions.
+Depending upon the parameter set provided as an argument to the createInteractionGroup subroutine, different types of interactions may be specified including body forces (e.g. gravity), particle-wall interactions and various types of particle-particle interactions.
 Some of these different interaction types will also be encountered in subsequent tutorials.

-2.5 Execution of time integration
+2.1.5 Execution of time integration